Calioses/DomFrog-dom-backup-wizard/README.md

 This software was built and tested by an idiot.

+## Compile

+To compile
+First make sure you have [golang installed](https://go.dev/) then
+you can use " go build -o DomFrog.exe . "
+or if you are a golang nerd
+go build -trimpath -ldflags="-s -w" -o DomFrog.exe . ; upx --best --lzma DomFrog.exe

 # Instructions

 Launch the app before doing/downlaoding your turns and select 2.
 This will run in console while you play saving everything.
 Close when you close dom.